 The QST autism protocol is specific for autism.
 There is a different qigong massage protocol for children with Down syndrome (available in our bookstore).
 For children with both autism and Down syndrome, we recommend working with a QST Certified Trainer (see Parent options page).

 3. Parents who are on the autism spectrum themselves.

-4. Another intensive autism treatment is planned to begin at the same time.
+4. Another intensive autism therapy is planned to begin at the same time.

-QST is an intensive autism treatment.
-Starting two intensive autism treatments at the same time can overload your child’s nervous system.
-If your child has a strong reaction, you will not know which treatment is causing it, or how to manage it.
-Therefore we recommend starting one intensive treatment at a time.
-When your child is adjusted to one treatment, the second treatment can be added.
+QST is an intensive autism therapy.
+Starting two intensive autism therapy at the same time can overload your child’s nervous system.
+If your child has a strong reaction, you will not know which therapy is causing it, or how to manage it.
+Therefore we recommend starting one intensive therapy at a time.
+When your child is adjusted to one therapy, the second therapy can be added.

 5. Drugs that delay progress with QST for Autism.

 Strong sedative medication.
 Because qigong massage works via the nervous system, certain sedatives e.g. gabapentin, can delay children’s progress with the massage.
 In these children, it can take much longer to see results from the massage.